Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/ports-&-adapters.md

 But as in the case of the layered architecture,
 The terminology may differ:

-- Application layer = service layer = use case layer
+- Application Layer = Service Layer = Use Case Layer
-- Business logic layer = domain layer = core layer
+- Business Logic Layer = Domain Layer = Core Layer

 Despite that, these patterns can be mistakenly treated as conceptually different.
 That’s just another example of the importance of a ubiquitous language.